* Former president and executive director of the Proteus Fund

 Following her tenure with PDF, Gage was executive director of the Ottinger Foundation from 1992 through 1999.
-In 1995 she established the Proteus Fund and became its president and executive director, positions she still holds to this day.
+In 1995 she established the Proteus Fund and became its president and executive director, positions until she retired in 2016.
 As of April 2011, one of Gage’s leading fellow officials at the Proteus Fund was its Peace & Security Programs director, Dini Merz.

 In 1997 Gage published the Funder’s Handbook on Money in Politics.